 The large scope of the Project may affect its development.
-Therefore, it will be necessary to design follow-up and assessment mechanisms for each module to be delivered by the project, in order to ensure the repayment of loans.
+Therefore, it will be necessary to design follow-up and assessment mechanisms for each module to be delivered by the project, advice and assistance for concession holder harvesting plans in order to gain the expected benefits and identify and design an appropriate recovery mechanism for the return of any modules that are not appropriately used.